-To kickstart our new series on divorce in history and culture, I’m actually going to jump back to a point before divorce existed: 1215, the year the banns of marriage was introduced.
+For the first part of our series on divorce in history and culture, we begin at a point before divorce existed: 1215, the year the banns of marriage was introduced.
 The banns are a process where a couple who wish to marry must state their intention to marry along with the date of the wedding.

-The announcement must be made three times in advance of the event, and is in place so that anyone who knows a reason why the marriage cannot take place will have a chance to say so – or forever hold their peace.
+The announcement must be made three times before the event, and exists so that anyone who knows a reason why the marriage cannot take place will have a chance to say so – or forever hold their peace.
 It’s a process that’s still in effect today, though perhaps not for much longer.
 But where did the banns come from, and why?

 Before the introduction of these banns of marriage, people were free to marry as soon as they wished.
 Given that there was no obligatory marriage ceremony or any official form of registration, it was a pretty easy process.
 There were, however, stipulations, such as not already being married, and not being related to the person you wanted to marry.

 In the 13th century, “being related” was a larger concept than what it’s legally considered to be today in terms of marriage: if you shared a great, great, great, great, great grandfather then the Church considered this too close a familial connection to marry.
 Of course, with marriages being so easy to come by, it wasn’t hard to slip through the net.
 If it later transpired that one of these rules had been broken, then the marriage would be annulled.
 This is where the problem began.

 The banns were introduced because by 1215 this process was being abused.
 According to Professor David d’Avray of University College London, men, usually those of high social standing, would marry women, then produce documents claiming that they were distantly related and therefore have the marriage annulled.